Santa Maria della Salute: History

 Beginning in the summer of 1630, a wave of the plague assaulted Venice, and until 1631 killed nearly a third of the population.
 In the city, 46,000 people died whilst in the lagoons the number was far higher, some 94,000.
 Repeated displays of the sacrament, as well as prayers and processions to churches dedicated to San Rocco and San Lorenzo Giustiniani had failed to stem the epidemic.
 Echoing the architectural response to a prior assault of the plague (1575–76), when Palladio was asked to design the Redentore church, the Venetian Senate on October 22, 1630, decreed that a new church would be built.
 It was not to be dedicated to a mere "plague" or patron saint, but to the Virgin Mary, who for many reasons was thought to be a protector of the Republic.

+The end of the 1630 plague was attributed to the intercession of an icon of the Virgin Mary that was brought to Venice in 1670 by sea captain Francesco Morosini as a trophy following the peace terms obtained with the Turks in the war of Candia (present-day Crete).
+The icon was placed in its current position inside the basilica on 21 November, the patronal feast day.

 It was also decided that the Senate would visit the church each year.
 On November 21 the Feast of the Presentation of the Virgin, known as the Festa della Madonna della Salute, the city's officials parade from San Marco to the Salute for a service in gratitude for deliverance from the plague is celebrated.
 This involved crossing the Grand Canal on a specially constructed pontoon bridge and is still a major event in Venice.